BetterThanTomorrow/calva/etc/Calva-v2.md

 * Deep integration with Calva:
   * Commands for using the REPL Window to evaluate code in the edited files.
     * Automatic and temporary switching of the REPL window namespace when evaluating forms in editor files.
-  * Keeping the predictable switching between Clojure and ClojureScript REPLs that Calva file editors have.
+  * Keeping the predictable switching between Clojure and ClojureScript REPLs that the Calva file editors have.
 * Much improved results reporting:
   * Syntax highlighted
   * Pretty printed